MarinkoBa/Hate-Speech-Classification/README.md

 ### Basic Statistics:

  The data set contains 16.914 annotated IDs, with the following distribution:
- - 1.972 of racism content
+ - 1.970 of racism content
- - 3.383 of sexist content
+ - 3.378 of sexist content
  - 11.559 with none of them are

+ Location availability:
+ - 1/1.970 of racism content
+ - 38/3.378 of sexist content
+ - 122/11.559 with none of them are

  ![Tweets availability](/src/data/tweets_availability_per_label.png)